wp-plugins/wp-fastest-cache/readme.txt

 1. Main Page
 2. Delete All File Page
+3. Delete Minified Css and Js Files
+4. All cached files are deleted at the determinated time
-3. Block caching for post and pages (TinyMCE)
+5. Block caching for post and pages (TinyMCE)
-4. Block caching for post and pages (Quicktags)
+6. Block caching for post and pages (Quicktags)
-5. All cached files are deleted at the determinated time
-6. You can minify your html
+7. You can minify your html
-7. You can minify the css files
+8. You can minify the css files

 == Changelog ==

+= 0.7.8 =
+* Delete Minified Css & Js feature has been added

 = 0.7.7 =
 * Optimisation of CSS minify